 Rose Egan was born and raised in Pittsburgh, Pennsylvania.
 She began playing percussion at a young age with Juliette Trudeau.
 For her freshman year of high school she attended Westtown Boarding School in Philadelphia.
 There she met Morgan Maddox and Jeannine Maddox-Vogele.
 Both are percussionists so Rose was able to have private lessons, join percussion ensemble, concert band, orchestra, and participate in many other outside gigs.
-Sophomore year of high school both teachers left the school and Rose made the decision to transfer to Interlochen Art Academy.
+During her sophomore year, both teachers left the school and Rose made the decision to transfer to Interlochen Arts Academy.

 This performing arts boarding school in northern Michigan helped Rose take her skills to the next level.
 She took private lessons with John Alfieri, played in concert band, orchestra, brass ensemble, and in the pit for musical theater, dance, and opera.

 Now attending NYU, Rose has had the opportunity to play with many ensembles and work with some wonderful teachers.
-She is part of Philharmonia Orchestra, marimba ensemble, percussion ensemble, and steel ensemble.
+She is part of the NYU Philharmonia, marimba ensemble, percussion ensemble, and steel ensemble.
 She is currently studying with Simon Boyar and in the future will be able to work with other members of the faculty including Johnathan Haas and James Saporito.